Integralist/go-fastly-cli/README.md

 # enable debug mode
 # this will mean debug logs are displayed
-# for 'diff' this will mean diff output is displayed as well
+# for 'diff' command this will also display the diff (per file)
 fastly -debug diff -version 123

-# view latest service version
-fastly upload -get-latest

-# view service settings
-fastly upload -settings 123

 # upload local files to remote service version
-# token and service automatically picked up from environment
 fastly upload -version 123

-# token and service explicitly set
+# token and service explicitly set to override env vars
 fastly -service xxx -token xxx upload -version 123

+# clone specified service version and upload local files to it
+fastly upload -clone 123

+# upload local files to the latest remote service version
+fastly upload -latest
 ```

 ## TODO